SolaceProducts/terraform-solacebroker-queue-endpoint/examples/non-exclusive-queue/README.md

 * `msg_vpn_name` - set to `default` in the example
 * `endpoint_type` - set to `queue`
 * `endpoint_name` - set to `testNEQ` in the example
-* `permission` - set to `consume` to enable the receiver app to remove consumed messages from the queue
+* `permission` - set to `consume` in the example to enable the receiver app to remove consumed messages from the queue

 ### Optional Inputs

 The `access_type` module input variable defines if a queue is "exclusive" or "non-exclusive".
 This needs to be specified for a "non-exclusive" queue.

 Optional module input variables have the same name as the attributes of the underlying provider resource.
 If omitted then the default for the related resource attribute will be configured on the broker.
-For attributes and defaults, refer to the [documentation of "solacebroker_msg_vpn_queue"](https://registry.terraform.io/providers/SolaceProducts/solacebroker/latest/docs/resources/msg_vpn_queue#optional) resource.
+For attributes and defaults, refer to the [documentation of "solacebroker_msg_vpn_queue"](https://registry.terraform.io/providers/SolaceProducts/solacebroker/latest/docs/resources/msg_vpn_queue#optional).

 ### Output

-The module `queue` output refers to the created queue.
+The module `provisioned_queue` output refers to the created queue.

 ## Running the Example